Place into the Right Classes

 Placement for Advanced Education Students

 The CRC Counseling department can answer any questions Advanced Education students may have regarding placement into math or English classes at CRC.
-Please call (916) 691-7316, visit the Advanced Education page, or email crc-AdvancedEd@crc.losrios.edu.
+Please call (916) 691-7316, visit Advanced Education, or email crc-AdvancedEd@crc.losrios.edu.

 English as a Second Language (ESL) Placement Process

-If you are still learning English, then you can take an ESL assessment test, which will place you in an ESL class that matches your skill level.
-ESL testing is available while CRC is operating remotely.
+If you are still learning English, then you can request to complete the ESL Placement Process in Canvas, which will place you in an ESL class that matches your skill level.
+The ESL Placement Process in Canvas is available while CRC is operating remotely.
 See the ESL Placement page for the request form and additional information.

 Acceptance of Other Test Results

 CRC accepts assessment results from other Los Rios Colleges (American River College, Folsom Lake College, and Sacramento City College).
 We do not accept results from any other colleges and we do not accept EAP test results, SAT scores, or ACT scores.

 CRC does grant credit towards its degrees for other successfully completed exams and programs, such as Advanced Placement (AP), International Baccalaureate (IB), and others.
 See Alternative Credit/Study Options for more information.